spectral-compute/scale-docs/docs/manual/dialects.md

 SCALE resolves this issue by offering two compilers:

-- `"nvcc"`: a clang frontend that replicates the behaviour of `nvcc`, allowing existing CUDA programs to compile directly.
-This is similar to how LLVM already provides `clang-cl`: a frontend to clang that replicates the quirks of the
+- `"nvcc"`: a clang frontend that replicates the behaviour of NVIDIA's `nvcc`, allowing existing CUDA programs to compile directly.
+This is similar to how LLVM achieves MSVC compatibility by providing `clang-cl`.
-  Microsoft compiler for c++.
 - `clang`: providing clang's usual clang-dialect-CUDA support, with our opt-in language extensions.